-2.30 INTEREST INCOME
+2.29 INTEREST INCOME

-Interest income on financial assets at amortised cost, (2017: loans and receivables) calculated using the effective interest method is recognised in the consolidated income statement as part of other income.
+Interest income on financial assets at amortised cost, calculated using the effective interest method is recognised in the consolidated income statement as part of other income.

 Interest income is presented as finance income where it is earned from financial assets that are held for cash management purposes (Note 27).
 Any other interest income is included in other income.